wtakuo/xv6-env/README.md

 $ cd path-to-xv6-riscv
 $ docker run -it --rm -v $(pwd):/home/xv6/xv6-riscv wtakuo/xv6-env
 ```
-The image supports multiple architecutres (currently arm64 and amd64).
+The image supports multiple architectures (currently arm64 and amd64).
 If you need a container for a specific architecture, use [`wtakuo/xv6-env-arm64`](https://hub.docker.com/r/wtakuo/xv6-env-arm64) or [`wtakuo/xv6-env-amd64`](https://hub.docker.com/r/wtakuo/xv6-env-amd64) instead.

 If things go well, you should see the following output from the newly started container.